KNIGHTTH0R/CI-template/README.md

 # CI-template
-This method lets you build complex Application with multiple page without repeat "loading" the same view files in every page.
+This method lets you build template / theme for complex Codeigniter Application with multiple page without repeat "loading" the same view files in every page.